What Are Orphan Wells?

 In Texas, oil and natural gas operators are financially responsible for plugging both abandoned and orphan wells.
 By setting aside money before operators begin to drill, the state is able to cover most of the costs of plugging wells in the unlikely event they become orphaned.

-Companies are also able to reclaim, or restart operations from, orphan wells.
+Companies are also able to reclaim, or restart operations from orphan wells.
 The responsibility of closing and plugging the well is then shifted to the operator who took over the well.
+To encourage operators and mineral rights owners to voluntarily plug orphan wells, the Texas legislature passed Senate Bill 1146, referred to as the “Good Neighbor Bill”, which reduces the legal liability of responsible parties, encouraging them to step in without fear of being held accountable for future issues related to wells they didn’t originally own.

-Oil and natural gas operators in Texas are increasingly more involved in the plugging of wells, both directly or indirectly via the OGRC Fund.
+Oil and natural gas operators in Texas are increasingly more involved in the plugging of wells, both directly or indirectly via the OGRC Fund and the Infrastructure Investment and Jobs Act that provides $4.7 billion for orphaned well site plugging in the United States.

-“Approximately 92% of the wells plugged in Texas on an annual basis are done so by the operator of record with no use of the Texas Railroad Commission’s Oil and Gas Regulation and Cleanup Fund.” - Texas Independent Producers and Royalty Owners Associations (TIPRO)
+“Approximately 92% of the wells plugged in Texas on an annual basis are done so by the operator of record with no use of the Texas Railroad Commission's Oil and Gas Regulation and Cleanup Fund." -Texas Independent Producers and Royalty Owners Association (TIPRO)

 header-wave.png